bolouie/Google-Play-Android-App-Analysis/README.md

 Based on a tutorial from 100 Days of Code: The Complete Python Pro Bootcamp for 2022 led by Dr. Angela Yu of The London App Brewery.

-View Jupyter notebook (.ipynb file) and click Open in Colab (at the top).
-Once signed into your Google drive, you'll see the data visualisations produced with plotly.
+View Jupyter notebook (.ipynb file), click Open in Colab for data visualisations produced with plotly.